CoraPhoenix/zero-assistant/README.md

 This is a basic virtual assistant which you can interact with through text and voice. \
 Ask Zero to perform some commands and chat with them.

+## Overview

+This project presents a virtual assistant with graphical interface (GUI), which interacts with the user through text or speech, using Hugging Face models. \
+The environment allows dynamic interactions, having integrated functions which can be activated using natural language.

 ## Requirements

 To be able to use Zero, it's required to have:

-- Python
+- Python (3.10 or higher)
 - Hugging Face API token
-- Installing the libraries in `requirements.txt` (This can be done through `pip install -r requirements.txt`)
+- Installing the libraries in `requirements.txt`
 - Installing or configuring a Tkinter theme (Go to `themes/readme.txt` for more details)

 ## Features